How large is the Dance Department?

 Auditioning by Video

 The Dance Faculty strongly encourages you to make every effort to audition in person.
 You may either audition on campus during a scheduled appointment or at any of our off-campus audition opportunities.
-However, if distance prevents you from auditioning in person, you may send us your audition on VHS or DVD videotape (American format).
+However, if distance prevents you from auditioning in person, you may send us your audition on DVD (American format).

 Please note, you will be placed in technique levels for your first semester on the basis of this audition tape.
 Your audition tape should be 10 – 20 minutes in length.
 Please use the following guidelines to compile your tape: